Appetizers & SnacksLunch & DinnerSide Dishes

 Before you get started, gather the following tools for the best results:

-- Mixing bowl — For mashing and mixing the yolks with mayo, cream cheese, mustard, and seasonings.
+• Mixing bowl — For mashing and mixing the yolks with mayo, mustard, and seasonings.

 Step 1: Boil The Eggs

-Place 6 eggs in a saucepan and cover them with water.
-Bring to a boil, then remove from the heat after about 10 minutes.
+Place the eggs in a single layer in a saucepan and cover them with 1 inch of cold water.
+Bring just to a boil.
+Remove the pan from the heat, cover, and let the large eggs stand for 12 minutes.

 Step 2: Cool The Eggs